nush16/AK-Porfolio-Website/readme.md

 ![desktop_about_me](/images/screenshots/desktop_about_me.png)

 ### **Projects**
 On this page, a list of projects I have worked on will be shown.
-To get more detail on the project, the user needs to click the post and this will take them to another webpage for that project.
+To get more detail on each project, the user needs to click the post and this will take them to another webpage for that project.

  #### *Mobile View Projects Page*
 ![mobile_projects](/images/screenshots/mobile_projects.png)